SayaniRoyChowdhury/SayaniRoyChowdhury/README.md

  ### Hi there 👋
  ### :woman_technologist: About Me:

-   I am an aspiring Software Developer.
+   I am an aspiring Data Scientist.

 - 🔭 I’m currently working in Tata Consultancy Services as a Data Analyst.